aimeos/aimeos-docs/src/frontend/jsonapi/catalog.md

     });
     ```

-Sorting by "relevance" is the default if no sort parameter is passed to the server.
+Sorting by "relevance" is the default sorting parameter if no other is passed to the server.
 You can also sort by other product fields, e.g. by the start date of the products using *&sort=product.datestart*

 # Search products by text